+What does the phrase “shabbat shabbaton” mean?
 The Hebrew word שַׁבָּתוֹן shabbaton, is commonly translated as sabbatism, that is a Sabbath observance, as found in its Greek transliteration sabbatismos, “σαββατισμός” in Heb 4:9.
-It comes from the noun שַׁבָּת shabbat, meaning “cessation” or “to completely end” any work.
+It comes from the noun שַׁבָּת shabbat, meaning of cessation or “to completely end” any work.
 Shabbat comes from the verb שָׁבַת shavat, which means to cease what one is doing, therefore, shabbat does not mean a rest, as commonly understood, but it leads to a rest by ceasing any work.

 “Shabbaton” has appearance of its own as in Lev_23:24 referring to Yom Teruah, in Lev_23:39 referring to the first day of the Festival of Sukkot, and to Yom HaShemini (The Eighth Day) which is a separate appointed time and a conclusion of all appointed times of YHVH.
 Therefore, we see that the terms “shabbat” and “shabbat shabbaton” are interchangeably used for the weekly Shabbat, the seventh day of the week, and for the annual Shabbat, Yom Kippurim.
 While “Shabbaton” alone is used for Yom Teruah, the first day of Sukkot, and Yom HaShemini (The Eight Day).
 These three autumnal appointed times have never been called “Shabbats” and we should also notice that the spring appointed times have never been called Shabbats and/or Shabbatons.
 Thus we see that the term “shabbaton” is very carefully chosen for a particular group of appointed times.